Sleep Scientist. A.I. Engineer. Data Aesthete.

 Johns Hopkins University Applied Physics Laboratory

-EP Whiting School of Engineering, Johns Hopkins University
+Whiting School of Engineering, Johns Hopkins University

 Curricula Vitae